 BC has a strong record of grant fiscal and programmatic compliance.
 With over \$18 million in active grant funding from federal, state, local and private funding agencies, the College ensure that it meets all federal and state guidelines as well as meets the programmatic outcomes and promised activities for each grant program.
 Additionally, the College will work with its Center for Applied Research to conduct evaluation activities and comply with all CNCS reporting requirements.

 As with all records, the College will maintain member files using a checklist to ensure all files have all completed and accurate documents such as proof of background screening, timesheets, evaluations, etc. All information will be filed and kept in a safe secure place.
 File audits by the Project Director and the College's Grant Compliance Manager will occur regularly.
 All non-compliance items will be addressed immediately, or correction plan will be developed and monitored.
 BC has established accounting procedures that allow us to clearly delineate and produce the information and documentation needed to file financial reports on a consistent, accurate, and timely basis.
 The Grants Accountant works in conjunction with the Project Director to produce grants management reports.
-The Grants Accountant staff, when possible, will attend training opportunities with CNCS to ensure that they understand CNCS documentation and reporting requirements.
+The Grants Accountant staff, when possible, will attends training opportunities with CNCS to ensure that they understand CNCS documentation and reporting requirements.
 Finally, Broward College will ensure no AmeriCorps member will duplicate, displace or supplant volunteers, staff or interns.
 Currently, the College does not offer any coordinated mentoring of this level and therefore will not replace any services currently offered at the College; instead, it will provide an added benefit specifically designed to assist low-income students interested in pursuing a college degree.
 CULTURE THAT VALUES LEARNING: As the largest provider of higher education programs in the county, BC is committed to fostering and achieving success for all students through its core values of academic excellence and student success, diversity and inclusion, innovation, integrity, sustainability and lifelong learning.
-BC is 1st in the nation in associate degrees awarded to minorities in Liberal Arts, General Studies and Humanities; 2nd in associate degrees conferred to Africa-Americans; 3rd for associate degrees conferred to all minority students and ranks number one in the state for the number of industry certifications awarded for a third year in the row.
-In 2019, the Aspen Institute named BC one of the top ten colleges in the U.S. for the third time in a row for its improvement in student learning, completion, and employment after college -- especially for the growing population of students of color and low-income students.
+BC is 1st in the nation in associate degrees awarded to minorities in Liberal Arts, one of the top ten colleges in the U.S. for the third time in a row for its improvement in student learning, completion, and employment after college -- especially for the growing population of students of color and low-income students.